Philodendrons have been popular since the Victorian times according to the University of Vermont.

 The Philodendron birkin’s Growing Environment and Its Impact on Watering Schedule

-Growing conditions play a considerable role in the overall health of your plants and also impact their needs.
+Growing conditions play a considerable role in your plants’ overall health and impact their needs.

-A Philodendron birkin thriving in a sunny spot will use more water than one struggling along in the shade, simply because its biological processes are happening faster, thanks to the sun’s energy.
+A Philodendron birkin thriving in a sunny spot will use more water than one struggling in the shade simply because its biological processes are happening faster, thanks to the sun’s energy.

-By the same token, Birkin’s use more water during their fast-growing phases in the spring and summer than they do in the cooler winter months.
+By the same token, Birkin’s use more water during their fast-growing spring and summer phases than in the cooler winter months.

-Generally speaking, a healthy Birkin will only need water once a week and potentially a bit more seldom in winter.
+Generally, a healthy Birkin will only need water once a week and potentially more seldom in winter.

-Still, you should play it by ear until you’ve established if this regime works for your plant specifically.
+Still, it would be best to play it by ear until you’ve established whether this regime specifically works for your plant.

-As a further point, if you notice your Philodendron birkin’s soil stays very damp, consider moving your plant to a spot where it gets more sun.
+Further, if your Philodendron birkin’s soil stays very damp, consider moving your plant to a spot with more sun.

-Birkin’s need 6 to 8 hours of indirect but bright light per day.
+Birkin’s need 6 to 8 hours of indirect but bright light daily.

 How to Know if Philodendron birkin is Overwatered